Alvant/20-newsgroups-secrets/README.md

 However, it turns out that some of them may have really unique stuff inside.
 For example, encoded .bmp images — email attachments which are actually a part of the text message.

-In the repository there are just some interesting things found in the 20 Newsgroups dataset.
+In the repository there are just a couple interesting things found in the 20 Newsgroups dataset.

+[Notebook](Basic-Study-of-the-20-Newsgroups-Dataset.ipynb) illustrates some basic study of the dataset (which actually helped to find one of the encoded pictures, and so drew attention to the search for other secrets in the dataset).

 ## References